NR5P/complete_plant_automation/README.md

 I also wanted greater functionality as I had normal garden irrigation needs and I had tropical plants that needed to grow in doors with grow lights.
 I wanted a do it all timer that I could continue to add options to and was a single unit.
 I also wanted to build something open source that anyone could modify according to their needs.

+## gui
+I'm using java swing for building the gui.
+Android app will come later.
+I started out learning Kivy hoping for an easy cross platform experience.
+As this was my first time dealing with building a gui it seemed easier to me to utilize swing instead.

 ## progress
 - [x] general program finished
 - [x] plant irrigation valve timers